-Managing Ethics in Organizations (MEO) is a co-sponsored event between the Ethics & Compliance Initiative (ECI) and the W. Michael Hoffman Center for Business Ethics at Bentley University.
-For more than 20 years participants in the program have been provided the theoretical foundation, practical advice, and certification to lead an effective ethics & compliance program.
+Managing Ethics in Organizations (MEO) is a co-sponsored program between the W. Michael Hoffman Center for Business Ethics (HCBE) at Bentley University and the Ethics & Compliance Initiative (ECI).
+For more than 20 years, participants in the program have been given a grounding in the theory and practice of the ethics and compliance profession.

-My experience at the MEO course was wonderful — the depth and breadth of the course provided the tools needed to better perform not only in my day-to-day activities but also strategies and ideas for the future.
-I have the utmost respect for the course and ECI overall.
+- "My experience at the MEO course was wonderful -- the depth and breadth of the course provided the tools needed to better perform not only in my day-to-day activities but also strategies and ideas for the future.
+I have the utmost respect for the course and ECI overall."

 - Linda Duncan, VP, Ethics and Compliance Officer, Corporate Integrity Program Office, MUFG Union Bank, N.A.